RobbieMcKinstry/personalwebsite/markdown/engineering.md

 I wrote a lot of Go, Python, and bash.
 I also learned Agile/Scrum, git, vim, HTML/CSS/JS, SQL, Ruby, and Ruby on Rails.
 After work every night, I went home with a headache and laid in bed exhausted.
 It was very tiring and stressful.
-I still enjoyed my job and my coworkers, despite starting my on-again/off-again affair with imposture syndrome.
+I still enjoyed my job and my coworkers, despite starting my on-again/off-again affair with impostor syndrome.

 ### May 2014 - August 2014